 Making A Difference in Our County

 Free nutrition education is offered weekly to Macon-Bibb County parents with limited resources.
-The UGA Extension Expanded Food and Nutrition Education Program (EFNEP) provided seven to eight weeks of nutrition education using the Food Talk curriculum to 236 EFNEP participants, also reaching over 882 indirect family members.
-Staff provided a total of 1,340 direct educational contact hours, teaching parents how to reduce the risk of foodborne illnesses, improve diet quality and prepare nutritious recipes on budget.
+The University of Georgia Extension Expanded Food and Nutrition Education Program (EFNEP) provided nutrition education using the Food Talk curriculum to 277 EFNEP participants, indirectly reaching 1,007 family members.
+Staff taught parents how to reduce the risk of foodborne illnesses, improve diet quality and prepare nutritious recipes on a budget.
 Clients who completed the Food Talk educational series reported measurable improvements.
-Sixty-three percent reported that they used nutrition labels more often when shopping, and 40 percent reported comparing food prices more often when making purchases at the grocery store.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+This included 91 percent who reported eating more fruits and vegetables, 77 percent who reported increasing their understanding of food safety, and 66 percent who reported comparing food prices while grocery shopping as a result of this program.